 At one level it may be argued that the low price of emissions allowances in the first period could be considered as a success of the EU ETS, promoting the discovery of low-cost carbon avoidance measures.
-However, the credibility of the EU ETS as a part of broader climate change policies will depend on whether governments have set emissions allocations for the second period sufficiently tightly that they ensure the industries covered make a proportionate contribution towards meeting national Kyoto Protocol targets, as part of the EU15's overall 8% target."
+However, the credibility of the EU ETS as a part of broader climate change policies will depend on whether governments setting emissions allocations sufficiently tightly that they ensure the industries covered make a proportionate contribution towards meeting national targets, as part of the EU's overall target.

 In January 2008 the European Commission (EC) proposed changes to the EU ETS in the third commitment and trading period 2013-20 which would strengthen and extend the scope of the trading scheme.
-The third commitment period will run from 2013-2020.
-National allocation plans would be scrapped, to be replaced by a single EU-wide cap.
-The annual cap will decrease by 1.74 % each year to 2020, when the cap would be 21% lower than the 2005 starting level.
-It was intended that the annual reduction will continue after 2020, with a review of the magnitude of the annual reduction to take place by 2025 at the latest.
+NAPs would be replaced by centralised allocation by an EU authority and a single EU-wide cap which is to decrease by 1.74 % each year to 2020, when the cap would be 21% lower than the 2005 starting level.
+It was intended that the annual reduction would continue after 2020, with a review of the magnitude of the annual reduction to take place by 2025 at the latest.
 During the third commitment period a much larger share of emissions allowances would be auctioned instead of allocated free of charge.
 The scheme would broadened to include new industries (e.g. aluminium and ammonia producers) and new gases (nitrous oxide and perfluorocarbons).
 Due to the ETS having a growing surplus of allowances, the EC postponed the auctioning of some allowances as an immediate measure, and in November 2012 proposed other changes.
 These include increasing the EU’s 2020 emission reduction target from 20% to 30%, making the annual 1.74% reduction steeper, retiring some phase 3 allowances permanently, bringing more sectors into the ETS, and limiting access to international credits.
 These were considered in 2013.